openkruise/kruise/docs/proposals/20210811-podmarker.md

 - `Strategy.ConflictPolicy`:
   - If `ConflictPolicy` is `"Overwrite"`, the labels or annotations, which have the same keys but different values as `spec.MarkItems`,  will be over-written.
   - If `ConflictPolicy` is `"Ignore"`, the PodMarker will treat these conflicting Pods as unmatched Pods.
+- Special Cases：
+  - **If users directly modified the labels/annotations marked by a PodMarker, this PodMarker will not clean these modified labels/annotations even if its conflictPolicy is "Overwrite".**

 #### About Spec.MatchRequirements
+- If `Spec.MatchRequirements.XXXSelector == nil`, we will think it has no requirements for Pods;
+- If `Spec.MatchRequirements.XXXSelector != nil` but it's empty, PodMarker will not match any Pod;
 - **A `Pods` is matched iff it satisfies all the listed `MatchRequirements`.**
 - `MatchRequirements.PodProbes`:
   - `PodProbes[x].Probe` is a user-defined probe, PodMarker will execute this probe and get a result(`succeeded` or `failed`).